top of page

 Blueberry Swiss Meringue Buttercream

 Swiss meringue buttercream uses the magic of egg whites, sugar and butter to create this lighter than air, pillowy frosting that is worth the effort.
 I added the juices from a quick blueberry compote and amplified the berry flavor with a bit of Chambord black raspberry liquor.
 I made cupcakes here, but if you make a layer cake you can fill the middle with a good thick layer of your favorite prepared lemon curd (I love Wilkins & Son's from Tiptree England).
+This is fast becoming my most requested birthday cake.
 Such a treat.

 3/4 cup granulated sugar